sum4n/TheOdinProject-TicTacToe/README.md

 Input player names:
 have no idea how playerX.value and playerY.value can be accessed from anywhere.
 Game is hidden until start button is clicked.

+StartNewGame:
+Most of the work was done in nextRound() function, just had to reset scores to 0.